ye-olde-jack/NFG/Secrets/S7 Notes (179 + Intro).md

 		- Spencer D. Kramer: Dispel or covertly attack the bird River uses.
 			- Keep making the Witchfires.
 		- Theodore & Ophelia Reed: Speak to more effective offerings of healing and claim presence at the Chapel of Saint Ardenna with a few of their people.
-- # Step 6: Major Scenes (In Progress 4/6)
+- # Step 6: Major Scenes (IP 0/6)
 	Potential scenes that might come up during play
 	- For each Front, develop a scene of them moving forward their plans in some way. don't include how PCs end up in the scene.
-		- Amiri: During a late night at the market, a few new stalls come forward and have some open libations for the crowd passing through- though only those that seem to have a particular phrase between them.
-"Acknowledge the Anon, that's the one who made this possible."
+		- Amiri:
-			- Feast of the Fruitful.
+			-
-			- Delerium damage on engine in spots, but that looks recent- unlike the rust.
-			- It's quality spirits.
-Displayed like a roast pig are some impressive pieces of machinery.
-(DC 15 to figure out where they're from) (The cosmetic damage on them in the form of rust makes it unlikely they're from the recently stolen plane but that's a Kuromi special)
 				- PC Motivations:
-					- Emile: Missing Plane.
+					- Emile:
-					- Levi: Anon mentioned, taunted.
+					- Levi:
-					- Mobius: Attached to Levi, but maybe the engine also has some strange signs of delerium usage.
-					- Rupert: Have them call it the 'Feast of the Fruitful' for people who put real work in.
-					- Thalia: Have them call it the 'Feast of the Fruitful' for people who put real work in.
-		- Ansom Lang: Start an enlistment for local patrols and scanning around the King's Gate, in an attempt to learn more about the area for passage into the inner city.
-There was a provisional unit from the Silver Order sent out and they were attacked by some kind of powerful monstrosities into another, the likes of which has yet to be seen in Drakkenheim before.
+					- Mobius:
+					- Rupert:
+					- Thalia:
+		- Ansom Lang:
 				- PC Motivations:
-					- Emile: Interest in the monstrosities because they're from Kramer.
+					- Emile:
-					- Levi: Interest in this fact because on the way back, the weird figurine he's got starts buzzing.
+					- Levi:
-					- Mobius: Interest in the monstrosities because they're from Kramer.
+					- Mobius:
-					- Rupert: Powerful monsters afoot + Silver Order patrol fallen.
-Major loss because the force is as small as it is.
-					- Thalia: Edelgard is really affected by this and will hate on Thalia because of her getting back safe.
-Silver Order knight, Arthur Krieg, was the same age as Thalia.
-		- River: A certain red crow has been hanging around the Bark & Buzzard.
-Not only that, postage has been set in a few of the biergartens, dining halls, and along the staple-marked electrical lines that go throughout the village.
-What do they say?
-"Malfeasant Mage Oscar Yoren, Wanted Death or Alive.
-Reward: Magic Item crafted by the Amethyst Academy + 250 GP per hunter."
+					- Rupert:
+					- Thalia:
+		- River:
 				- PC Motivations:
-					- Emile: Hooded Lanterns also want this guy to keep doing business, on account of the fact that he used to sell them potions.
-Get him to keep doing that.
-					- Levi: Queen's Men want the health potions that this guy sells, get him to sell to them instead of the Hooded Lanterns because they ain't shit.
+					- Emile:
+					- Levi:
-					- Mobius: Oscar Yoren has contaminated spells and magic, worth getting.
+					- Mobius:
-					- Rupert: Experiments on monsters, this cannot stand!
+					- Rupert:
-					- Thalia: Existence of Oscar Yoren might be connected to the Silver Order party dying.
-Flamekeeper Isaac is interested.
+					- Thalia:
 		- High Flamekeeper Ophelia Reed:
 			- PC Motivations:
 					- Emile: